FLGT Investors Have Opportunity to Lead Fulgent Genetics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-31, 2022 /PRNewswire/ --The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulgent Genetics, Inc. ("Fulgent" or the "Company") (NASDAQ: FLGT).
+BENSALEM, Pa., Nov.
+3, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulgent Genetics, Inc. ("Fulgent" or the "Company") (NASDAQ: FLGT).

 Class Period: March 22, 2019 – August 4, 2022